BriteSnow/jomni/README.md

 // ------ Omni examples  ------- //
 // Omni is a wrapper around either a typed object, or a map, that
 //   a) provides a single api to access name value pairs in both (POJO or Map)
-//   b) automatically coerces values to the targeted type (in the case of a Pojo)
+//   b) automatically coerces values to the targeted type (for Pojo targets)

 // Create an Omni from a new HashMap and populate it with properties from a POJO Object (User) Map userMap = mapper.omni(new HashMap()).setAll(user).get();

-// Omni offers fuild APIs
+// Omni offers fluid APIs
 User user = mapper.omni(new User()).setAll(userMap).set("username","johnd").get();

 // Can also be used to get any Composite type from any Composite type